This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Richard (III) was given the role of Constable of England and was given Sudeley Castle in Gloucestershire.

-Building work on the north-west tower of York Minster until 1474.
+Building work on the north-west tower of York Minster took place until 1474.

 'Le Morte d'Arthur'